-- Produces web series
+- Produce web series

 - Get the nation talking about an important issue

-- Hosts festivals and generates buzz
+- Host festivals and generate buzz

-2) Produces web series
+2) Produce web series

 Chipotle did really well when it came to its branded content.
 They used Tim Piper, the director of campaigns like Dove and Post Shredded Wheat, to create a comedic web video series called “Farmed And Dangerous”.